lukeed/premove/readme.md

 > A tiny (202B to 249B) utility to remove items recursively

-This is a `Promise`-based utility that recursively removes files and directories.
-It's effectively `rm -rf` for Node.js.
+This is a `Promise`-based, cross-platform utility that recursively removes files and directories.
+It's effectively a programmatic `rm -rf` for Node.js.
+There's also a [CLI](#cli) for easy, cross-platform usage.

 > **Notice:** Node v12.10.0 includes the `recursive` option for [`fs.rmdir`](https://nodejs.org/api/fs.html#fs_fs_rmdir_path_options_callback) and [`fs.rmdirSync`](https://nodejs.org/api/fs.html#fs_fs_rmdirsync_path_options).